TQT-RAAQS/LLRS/README.md

 D -->|waveforms representing the moves| E[Waveform Streaming] E -->|new array of atoms| A
 ```
-Each of these submodules are defined in `src-components/LLRS-lib/`.
+Each of these submodules is defined in `modules/LLRS-lib/`.

 ## Resources ##
 ***Software***